-High school boys soccer practices opened up across Illinois this week.
-Here are five storylines we’ll be watching in 2025 across The Times coverage area.
+High school boys soccer practices started across Illinois this week.
+Here are five storylines we’ll be watching in The Times’ coverage area.

-The Pirates have captured 13 wins in each of the past two seasons, the program’s most in a two-season stretch since the early 1990s.
-While the squad lost a number of key performers from last season’s roster, players such as juniors Jorge Lopez (F), Alexio Fernandez (MF) and Maddox Mathews (D) along with sophomore Rory Moore (MF) will be expected to help led the way to another solid season.
+The Pirates have 13 wins in each of the past two seasons, the program’s most in a two-season stretch since the early 1990s.
+While the team lost several key performers from last season’s roster, players such as juniors Jorge Lopez (F), Alexio Fernandez (MF) and Maddox Mathews (D), along with sophomore Rory Moore (MF), will be expected to help lead the way to another solid season.

 Lopez scored 13 goals last year and was a Times All-Area first-team selection and an Interstate 8 Conference honorable mention pick.

-The Bulldogs finished last season 9-15-2, but battled every step of the way.
-One key to turning things around will be cutting down opponents’ scoring chances after allowing 71 (2.7 per match) goals and scoring just 41 themselves.
+The Bulldogs finished last season 9-15-2, and battled every step of the way.
+One key to turning things around will be cutting down opponents’ scoring chances after allowing 71 (2.7 per match) goals, while scoring just 41.

-Despite losing a number of key players to graduation, Streator will return a lot of experience across the board, two key players being senior defender Joe Hoekstra (team’s defensive player of the year and Illinois Central Eight All-Conference) and sophomore striker Carlos Cueto.
+Despite losing several key players to graduation, Streator will return a lot of experience across the roster.
+Two key players are senior defender Joe Hoekstra (the team’s defensive player of the year and Illinois Central Eight All-Conference) and sophomore striker Carlos Cueto.

 :quality(70)/cloudfront-us-east-1.images.arcpublishing.com/shawmedia/X4YWWJ7KLJAM7NCB4KKIO3HR6M.jpg)